The 'Love Island' 2018 Line-up Is Here, So Who's Going To Be Crackin' On This Year?

 Eyal Booker

 “We can’t ignore the fact I have curly hair and people seem to like that,” says 22-year-old model Eyal Booker from London, who was formerly in a boy band called EverYoung (nope, I haven't heard of them either).
 Judging by Booker’s statements ahead of the show, it sounds like he might contribute to some explosive drama on screen.
-“I’m not a preacher and I don’t want to be a preacher I just feel like I’ve got an opinion and I feel like my opinion matters and I’m going to share that with people,” he says of his bad habits.
+“I’m not a preacher and I don’t want to be a preacher I just feel like I’ve got an opinion and I feel like my opinion matters and I’m going to share that with people,” he says.
 Yikes.

 Adam Collard